If you’re looking for how to decline a job offer, then you’re in the right place.

-Next, I’ll share a couple of examples of how to ask for additional time to consider your job offer.
-You should NEVER accept an offer on-the-spot.
+Next, I’ll share a couple of examples of how to ask for additional time to consider your decision.
+You should NEVER accept a position on-the-spot.
 So get comfortable using the scripts below to thank them for their offer and ask for some time to review everything at home.

 You can either ask for a certain amount of time, like this:

 “Thank you so much.
-I’m thrilled about the offer.
+I’m very excited about the opportunity.
 Can I inform you of my decision on Monday?
 I like to weigh important decisions like this carefully and discuss them with my family.”

 Or you can ask when they’d need an answer: